swe-students-fall2025/1-specification-3s1m/README.md

 - As an organizer, I want an inline message if the title is missing so I know what to fix.
 - As an organizer, I want to see a shareable code after creation so I can invite people quickly.
 - As an organizer, I want to copy a link to the session so I can paste it in chat.
-- As an organizer, I want a quick “open as participant” action so I can check what voters will see.
+- As an organizer, I want a quick “open as participant” action so I can vote and check what voters will see.
 - As an organizer, I want to see a tally of votes per time so I can compare options.
-- As an organizer, I want the top-voted option visually highlighted so I can spot the winner fast.
+- As an organizer, I want the top-voted options ordered so I can spot the winner fast.
 - As an organizer, I want to confirm a final time so everyone knows what we chose.
 - As an organizer, I want a confirmation screen showing title, location, and final time so I can share it again.
 - As an organizer, I want a “copy details” action on confirmation so I can paste the final info in chat.